 |On Snow Feel|

 Where To Buy

 No obligation, but these links & ads support the site.

 Roxy Ollie Pop 2014 - 2010 Review by The Good Ride

-The Roxy Ollie Pop is a fun all mountain freestyle board that has great edge hold and is fun just about anywhere on the mountain regular or switch.
-Like it’s name it has a lively very fun to ollie ride and will make happy a lot of riders who like to take a freestyle approach to the mountain.
-Like the Gnu B-Pro it can get a little loose between the feet but most don’t mind this.
+The Roxy Ollie Pop is fun all mountain freestyle board that has great edge hold and is fun just about anywhere on the mountain regular or switch.
+Like its name it has a lively very fun to ollie ride and will make happy a lot of riders who like to take a freestyle approach to the mountain.
+Like the Gnu B-Pro, it can get a little loose between the feet but most don’t mind this.

 The 2014 Roxy Ollie Pop is pretty much the same C2 BTX ride as it has been over the years.

 The 2013 is almost the same as the 2012.
 All in all the Ollie Pop is a fun board for anyone who wants a do everything freestyle snowboard.

 For 2012 Roxy mainly refined the 2011 version by making a little less loose between the feet but it’s still pretty similar to the 2011 ride.

 The Roxy Ollie Pop in 2011 has C2 BTX which we feel is better in almost every situation over the old 2010 BTX snowboard.
 There is still a fun catch-free feel but you can take this out on the mountain and make some decent turns without washing out.
 There is also an added stability from having a little bend in the tail.
 It’s not as stable as hybrid camber but it’s getting close.